wp-plugins/count-per-day/readme.txt

 * If the automatically update don't work download <a href="http://geolite.maxmind.com/download/geoip/database/GeoLiteCountry/GeoIP.dat.gz">GeoIP.dat.gz</a> and extract it to the "geoip" directory.
 * More information about GeoIP on http://www.maxmind.com/app/geoip_country

 == Changelog ==

+= 3.2.6 =
++ New: posts only parameters for [CPD_MOST_VISITED_POSTS]
++ New: don't count password protected posts without password
++ New: translate widget titles if possible
++ New: flags of Cambodia, Nigeria and Sudan
++ Bugfix: massbot post list has not show all post
++ Bugfix: security fix, XSS
++ Bugfix: problems while adding widgets
++ Bugfix: start session only in backend
++ Bugfix: empty database query

 = 3.2.5 =
 + Bugfix: compatibility fix for WordPress 3.5